Murakami Namiroku: Early life

 Namiroku was born Murakami Makoto (信) in Sakai, Osaka, Japan.
 His father died when he was very young, and was a result was raised by his mother.
 When he was in elementary school, he was adopted by a politician of the time named Saisho Atsushi.
-Namiroku wanted to become a politician and businessman, but inevitably failed at those endeavors.
+Namiroku wanted to become a politician and businessman, but ultimately failed at those endeavors.
+In 1890, Namiroku joined the staff of the Tokyo-based mail order magazine company Hochi Shimbun as a proofreader.

 Writing career

-In 1890, Namiroku joined the staff of the Tokyo-based mail order magazine company Hochi Shimbun as a proofreader.
-The following year, he published his first work of fiction "Mikazuki ("Crescent Moon"), which described the life of a swordsman who adhered to traditional samurai values, and which was very well received.
-The popularity of this debut novel allowed Namiroku to gain a footing in the literary world.
+In 1898, one year after joining Hochi Shimbun, Murakami published his first work of fiction "Mikazuki ("Crescent Moon"), which described the life of a swordsman who adhered to traditional samurai values.
+The book was very well received among the general public, and Murakami decided to be a professional writer from then on.
 Thereafter, he embarked on a series of novels about heroic chivalric street gangsters, which came to be known as "bachibin novels" after the hairstyle worn by their dashing streetwise heroes, whereby the hair (hin) on the head was shaved in the shape of a shamisen plectrum (bachi).